 Over the years, we've provided communications support for a wide variety of public service events, but the largest long-term commitment has been to the massive Audrey Prouty Century Ride each July, an event requiring more than 40 hams over two days.

 TSRC also provides direct support for Southern Grafton County ARES, a unit of NH-Amateur Radio Emergency Service and the national ARRL ARES program.
-Members and others are encouraged to join NH-ARES.
+Members and non-members are encouraged to join NH-ARES.

 Join us for the very informal "morning commute net" between 7:30 and 8:30 most weekday mornings on the 145.33 repeater.
 You'll also find some of us on the air at odd times throughout the day.
 Come add to the QRM!

-TSRC is said to have been founded in the early 1950s by Forrest Adams W1FN from Wilder, VT and some friends.
-The club was incorporated as a non-profit organization in 1956 with the call sign K1HGS with Harold "Sandy" Sanderson as trustee.
+TSRC is said to have been founded in the 1940s by Forrest Adams W1FN from Wilder, VT and some friends.
+The club was incorporated as a non-profit organization in 1956.
+The club's original call sign was K1HGS with Harold "Sandy" Sanderson as trustee.
 After Adams' death in the 70's the club officially adopted his FCC call sign as our own.
 The club owned a building and HF station on Old Pine Tree Cemetery Rd. in Lebanon for over 30 years, used for meetings, radio classes, and other educational activities.
 It also allowed members who could not have home stations a place to get on the air.
 The building and land were sold to a neighbor for $22,000 in the late 80's due to a burdensome property tax bill ($427 per year in 1986), and the proceeds were invested in new equipment and a $10,000 certificate of deposit that now serves as the club's "nest egg."

 Since that time, we've met at the Montshire Museum of Science, first in Hanover and later in Norwich, VT, the Hanover Library, and succession of restaurants for breakfast and dinner, most of which have gone out of business, forcing us to move.
 We often joke that TSRC really stands for Twin State Restaurant Closers.